jyates/jyates.github.com/_drafts/dynamic-schema-at-scale.md

  * external webserver for reads + schema management

 As essentially stateless services, we can deploy them as need be and even replace the direct DynamoDB access with the REST endpoint with minimal code changes.
+Also talking directly to our Dynamo endpoint gives us the ability to read and use previously unknown fields (discussed later).

 ## Managing multiple entities